yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/05-implicit-grouping/README.md

  //
  //////////////////////////////////////////////////////////////////////////////
 -->
-# 05 Implicit Grouping - Graph Builder Tutorial
+# 05 Implicit Grouping - Tutorial: Graph Builder

 # Grouping nodes in the graph